 Early Admission to Master's Degree Programs at NYU Poly

-Undergraduate engineering students with strong academic records may apply for early admission to master's degree graduate programs at the Polytechnic Institute of New York University (NYU Poly).
+Undergraduate engineering students with strong academic records may apply for early admission to master's degree graduate programs at the NYU Polytechnic School of Engineering.
 While NYU Poly offers a wide range of graduate engineering programs, the allowable graduate programs for the early admission track will depend on the student’s engineering major at NYUAD.
 Students apply for early admission at the end of the fall semester of their junior year.
 Graduate Record Examination (GRE) scores, which are required for regular admission, are waived for NYUAD early admission applicants; however, GRE scores are required for NYU Poly scholarship evaluations.

 Masters of Science (M.S.) degrees at NYU Poly typically require 30 credits for completion.
 To receive the M.S. degree, students must satisfy all of the requirements of both the bachelor and master's degrees, and there is no double-counting of courses.
 Students who spend the spring semester of their junior year at NYU Poly may enroll in graduate courses; if these courses are not counted toward the B.S., they may be counted toward the M.S. in Engineering.